So, what does working smarter and working harder look like? Here are our top ten tips for passing your CII exams first time.

 - Know yourself.
 Identify where your technical knowledge is both weak and strong.
 Focus your revision in the areas you are weakest.
 How do you know?
 Complete a practice question at the start of your revision under exam conditions and then mark it.

-- You learn by doing.
-Don’t just read stuff – this is passive, and most people retain little of what they read.
-Write notes, memory cards etc
+- One of the simplest exam technique tips: You learn by doing.
+Don’t just read stuff browsing the cii website– this is passive, and most people retain little of what they read.
+Write notes, memory cards etc to ensure you’re engaging with your cii knowledge

 - CII Case study book and RevisionMate.
-If you buy a CII case study workbook, for most subjects you’ll also get access on-line to past exam papers, the Diploma level study text and multiple-choice revision questions.
+If you buy a CII case study workbook, for most subjects you’ll also get access to online cii mock papers and cii past papers, as well as the Diploma level study text and multiple-choice revision questions.

 - Mix up your revision.
 Learning doesn’t all have to be something which requires dedicated ‘study time,’ you can be learning while you commute, drive or jog.

-- It’s not all about knowledge.
+- It’s not all about you cii knowledge.
 Most people who fail the AF exam will do so because their exam technique wasn’t great; not through lack of knowledge.
 AF exams, aren’t about remembering lists; they are about applying knowledge.
 The information provided in the case study is there for a reason – so use it!
-Ensure that you use those free past CII exam papers to practice your technique.
+Ensure that you use those free CII past papers to practice your technique.
 For most people, this is what will make the difference.

 Prepare well and be successful first time.
 Good luck!